Student Conduct in the Community

 Dalhousie is committed to being a good neighbour, and such we educate our students on the many ways that they can be responsible and engaged citizens in our shared community.
 We all have a responsibility for keeping our Dalhousie community and the surrounding community of Halifax safe and healthy.

 As part of their orientation to the city and campus, we educate our students about the consequences of breaking the law, especially as it relates to community safety, bylaws, and alcohol consumption.

-Off-campus conduct is governed by the same rules and enforced by the same processes that apply to all residents of Halifax.
-Notably, for matters related to the Criminal Code and disregard for public health protocols in the greater Halifax community, enforcement rests with the Halifax Regional Police.
-Similarly, by-law issues are dealt with by HRM by-law enforcement officers.
+Off-campus conduct is governed and enforced by the same processes that apply to all citizens of Halifax Regional Municipality.
+Notably, for matters related to the Criminal Code and public health protocols, enforcement rests with the Halifax Regional Police (HRP).
+Bylaw issues are within the jurisdiction of HRM bylaw enforcement officers.

-For immediate issues or emergencies in the neighbourhood surrounding Dalhousie, calls should be directed to:
+For immediate issues or emergencies at or near Dalhousie, calls should be directed to:

 - 902-490-5020 – Halifax Regional Police non-emergency line